PratikshaGupta/xweather/README.md

 --------

 I.	Query: Hi/Hello
-	Response 1: (any one)
+	Response 1:
 	-	Hey there!
 What would you like to hear?

+II.
+Query: Current Weather Quick Reply
+	Response 1:
+	-	What is your location?

+III.
+Query: {{city}} or
+	Query: How is the weather in Paris today ?
+	Query: Tell me weather in Paris
+	Response 1:
+	-	 It's {{condition}} today in {{city}}

 Features
 --------

-1. Click on “Get Started” button

-2. For getting current weather condition, click on “Current Weather” quick reply

-3. The bot will ask you to enter your location.
-Please enter a city name.

-And you will get the current weather condition for the mentioned city.

-You can also type 'How is the weather in Paris today ?'
-OR 'Tell me weather in Paris'.
+Weather Forcast Bot detects weather of a city